KeyPosS: Plug-and-Play Facial Landmark Detection through GPS-Inspired True-Range Multilateration: Conclusion

 \section{Conclusion}

-In this paper, we introduced KeyPosS, a novel landmark detection framework that employs the True-range Multilateration algorithm, typically used in GPS systems, to pinpoint Points of Interest (POIs) in 2D images.
-Our system uses a fully convolutional network to create a distance map, which calculates the distance from the POI to multiple strategically placed anchor points.
-These anchors are then used to triangulate the POI's location.
-KeyPosS was benchmarked against leading models across diverse datasets, demonstrating superior performance while requiring less computational resources.
-This makes KeyPosS a promising approach for facial landmark detection, particularly in scenarios where computational resources are constrained or low-resolution settings are in play.
-In future endeavors, we aim to apply KeyPosS to a wider range of computer vision tasks like object detection and pose estimation, to leverage the full potential of this groundbreaking approach.
+We have introduced KeyPosS, an innovative facial landmark detection framework that incorporates True-range Multilateration, commonly used in GPS systems, to accurately localize 2D image Points of Interest (POIs).
+Through a fully convolutional network, KeyPosS generates a distance map from POIs to designated anchors and triangulates precise POI coordinates.
+Benchmarked against state-of-the-art models across diverse datasets, KeyPosS has demonstrated superior performance and efficiency, positioning it as a breakthrough approach for facial landmark detection, especially in resource-constrained and low-resolution scenarios.
+Moving forward, we aim to expand KeyPosS's capabilities to object detection and pose estimation tasks.
+The KeyPosS code is publicly available at \hyperlink{blue}{https://github.com/zhiqic/KeyPosS}.